Mark Haddon: Life, work and studies

-Haddon's short story "The Pier Falls" was longlisted for the 2015 Sunday Times EFG Private Bank Short Story Award, the richest prize in the world for a single short story.
-He published a collection of short stories inspired by classical mythology called Dogs and Monsters in 2024.
+Haddon's short story The Pier Falls was long-listed for the 2015 Sunday Times EFG Private Bank Short Story Award, the richest prize in the world for a single short story.
+His novel The Porpoise, "a multi-layered re-imagining of Shakespeare's 'Pericles', was published in 2019, three weeks after heart surgery.
+Aged 63, after struggling with post-Covid "brain fog", he completed two more stories and in 2024 published a collection of short stories inspired by classical mythology called Dogs and Monsters.
+He was invited to contribute to an anthology of "very short stories inspired by postcards" for Redstone Press and, from "a stack of old postcards", wrote eleven vignettes.
+He eventually wrote more than 150 of these "micro-stories", which were collected under the title Fog & Pineapples, his "first substantial work of fiction for seven years".
+His agent and publisher were not convinced and said the stories were "too short, too diverse and lacking a connecting theme".
+Haddon sent them to The Observer newspaper, which published a selection in August 2026.
+After completing Fog & Pineapples he regained his strength and wrote two longer stories.
+He told The Observer, "I'd forgotten how profoundly enjoyable this experience is and how much I've missed it".

 In 2023, he turned down an OBE for his services to literature, saying: 'I would feel uneasy accepting an honour which presumes an uncritical acceptance of the British Empire as a good thing.'

 Personal life

 Haddon is a vegetarian.
-He describes himself as a "hard-line atheist".
-In 2019, he had heart bypass surgery.
+He described himself as a "hard-line atheist".
+He has "long been plagued by anxiety and depression".
+In 2019, he had triple heart bypass surgery.
 Later he contracted COVID-19 and, as he recovered, was diagnosed with long COVID.
-He has struggled with "brain fog" that left him unable to read or write.
+He has struggled with long Covid "brain fog" that left him unable to read or write.
 In 2024 he spoke to The Guardian about his five-year-long process of partial recovery, saying that although he still could not read properly, the fog was "starting to thin a little".

-Haddon lives in Oxford with his wife Sos Eltis, a Fellow of Brasenose College, Oxford, and their two sons.
+Haddon lives in Oxford in an "art and book-filled Victorian house" with his wife Sos Eltis, a Fellow of Brasenose College, Oxford, and their two sons.